-Luxury in the sense of an amazing view, personalized service from an entertaining host, a unique hotel or hostel with tons of personality, doesn’t have to be.
+Luxury in the sense of an amazing view, personalized service from an entertaining host, a unique hotel, or a hostel with tons of personality, doesn’t have to be costly.

 The major costs of travel are transportation and accommodation.
 I focus on managing these by finding inexpensive, unique experiences.

 - Check out this free ebook: Luxury Hostels of Europe.

 - 6 Luxury Tips You Can’t Afford to Miss

 - Travel Alone and Save Money: The Solo Travel Society Makes Recommendations

 Choose Your Destination to Save Money